GrubRescue9827/LastFMRichPresence/README.md

 * Easy setup.
 You can show scrobbles of any person.

 ## Installation
-* Download [this](https://raw.githubusercontent.com/dimdenGD/LastFMRichPresence/main/LastFMRichPresence.plugin.js) file and put it in BetterDiscord plugin folder.
+* Download [this](https://raw.githubusercontent.com/GrubRescue9827/LastFMRichPresence/main/LastFMRichPresence.plugin.js) file and put it in BetterDiscord plugin folder.
 * Go to [Last.fm API](https://www.last.fm/api) and create API key (it only takes few minutes, write anything about app, dont need to provide callback or website).
+* If you accidently forget your API key, you can find it [here](https://www.last.fm/api/accounts)
 * Put Last.fm key and your Last.fm username in plugin settings.
 * Wait a minute and it should start working
 * If it doesn't, make sure you have this option on: